-- Achieve one to four week goals.
+- · Achieve one to four week goals.

-- Walk with a cane.
+- · Walk with a cane.

 - Walk one quarter to one half mile.

 - Begin progressing on stair from one foot at a time to regular stair climbing (foot over foot).

-- · Actively bend hip.
+- Actively bend knee 110°.

+- Straighten your knee completely.

-- Drive a car (either right or left hip had surgery).
+- Drive a car (either right or left knee had surgery).

 - Continue with home exercise program twice a day.